A UCSF Fitness & Recreation membership is required for at least one parent and the child (ages 3+ ) enrolled in lessons.

 Level 1: Introduction to Water Skills

 The objective is for children to learn basic personal water safety information and skills, while helping them feel comfortable in the water.
-Children will learn positive attitudes, good swimming habits, and safe practices in and around the water at this level.
-They will learn the basics of water safety such as floating, blowing bubbles, and early introduction to stroke technique.
+At this level, children will learn positive attitudes, good swimming habits, and safe practices in and around the water.
+They will learn the basics of water safety, such as floating, blowing bubbles, and an early introduction to stroke technique.

 Level 2: Fundamentals of Aquatic Skills